Giant Schnauzer

 Dating Profile

 Looking for a strategic partner.
 Must appreciate intelligence, structure, and minimal small talk.
+I’m focused, discerning, and extremely loyal once we’re aligned.
 If you have goals—and want someone to help achieve them—I’m your dog.
+Bonus points for early mornings, training drills, and mutual respect.

 Things To Know